JemelLimjuco/Jemel-Limjuco/README.md

 # Jemel-Limjuco

-# Juan Dela Cruz

 ## About Me

-I am Juan Dela Cruz, a passionate coder with strong database management skills.
+I am Jemel Limjuco, a passionate coder with strong database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in technology began with the BS Information Technology program.

 ## Education